 There is particular emphasis on the development of speech, language and communication skills, self-care and social skills throughout the school day.

 Individual Educational Plans

-Each pupil has an Individual Education Plan (IEP) and the 1:1 teaching works towards specifically chosen IEP targets in the following areas:
+Each pupil has an Individual Education Plan (IEP) or a Personalised Learning Plan (PLP) in sixth form and the 1:1 teaching works towards specifically chosen targets in the following areas:

 - Speech, language and communication skills